To understand how and why the business analytics field is growing, we can answer the question, “what does business analytics do?”

 Benefits of Business Analytics

-Business analytics provides a wide array of benefits:
+Business analytics can help provide a wide array of benefits

 - Enable data-driven decision making that has the potential to increase profits and improve efficiency

 - With predictive analytics, allow businesses to plan for the future in ways that were previously impossible

 - Helps a company make informed business decisions

 - By modeling the outcomes and understanding the past, guesswork is minimized